abeasock/Getting-and-Cleaning-Data_Coursera/README.md

-# Getting and Cleaning Data-Coursera
+# Getting and Cleaning Data
+**Johns Hopkins University on Coursera**
+**December 2015**

-This course featured one projects.
-My projects can be viewed in the the folder "Course_Project."
+My project for this course can be viewed in the the folder "Course_Project" located within this folder.

 ---------------------------------------------------------------------------------------------------------------------------------------